gramener/gramex/gramex/apps/guide/datahandler/README.md

 ## Database edits

 You can use the `POST`, `PUT` and `DELETE` methods to add, update or delete rows in a database using DataHandler.
-Use [XSRF cookies](../filehandler/#xsrf) when using these methods.

 (The examples below use [jQuery.ajax][jquery-ajax] and the [cookie.js][cookie.js] libraries.)